5

 • 1

-\$\begingroup\$ Would distilled water not be the ideal water to be using if you took that approach? \$\endgroup\$ Mar 29, 2012 at 14:53
+\$\begingroup\$ Would distilled water not be the ideal water to be using if you took that approach? \$\endgroup\$ Commented Mar 29, 2012 at 14:53

 • \$\begingroup\$ @VianEsterhuizen - Distilled, deionised and Oxygen free best of all :-). ie - yes, every little bit helps, but I think the main thing is getting rod of the salt, and lots of fresh tap water would be very suitable for that in most cases.
 Even Calgary, probably :-).
 Our water (Waitakere, Auckland, New Zealand) is especially good wrt solids and general softness.
 Suitable for car batteries.
-Others may care to add a final few rinses of something btter - any bottled water would probably be adequate. \$\endgroup\$ Mar 29, 2012 at 23:05
+Others may care to add a final few rinses of something btter - any bottled water would probably be adequate. \$\endgroup\$ Commented Mar 29, 2012 at 23:05

 • \$\begingroup\$ Ah alright.
 That's what i figured.
-All I know about our water is we just recently got rid of fluoride :P \$\endgroup\$ Mar 30, 2012 at 2:39
+All I know about our water is we just recently got rid of fluoride :P \$\endgroup\$ Commented Mar 30, 2012 at 2:39

 • 1